md-abu-kayser/ReactTailwind-CRA-Tailwind-Starter/README.md

 # React with Tailwind

-Professional, production-ready starter combining Create React App and Tailwind CSS.
+> Professional, production-ready starter combining Create React App and Tailwind CSS.

-A small, fast React application scaffolded for component-driven development with Tailwind CSS utility classes, ready for production builds and simple PWA/support (optional service worker).
-This repository contains basic page placeholders (OrderPage, ProductPage) and a minimal service worker registration helper so builds succeed out of the box.
+A small, fast React application scaffolded for component-driven development with Tailwind CSS utility classes, ready for production builds and simple PWA/support.
+This repository contains basic page placeholders and a minimal service worker registration helper so builds succeed out of the box.

 ---